digicatapult/helm-charts/charts/dscp-matchmaker-api/README.md

 # dscp-matchmaker-api

 The dscp-matchmaker-api is a component of the DSCP (Digital-Supply-Chain-Platform), a blockchain platform.
-The dscp-matchmaker-api is responsible maintaining an index of chain participants and identifying them, it exposes  API for this purpose.
+The dscp-matchmaker-api responsible for matching orders, and transactions as well as indexing blocks locally, it exposes  API for this purpose.
 See [https://github.com/digicatapult/dscp-documentation](https://github.com/digicatapult/dscp-documentation) for details.

 ## TL;DR